Top 10 Product Development Companies in 2026 (Updated)

 Brash

 Brash Product Development is a Canadian product design and engineering firm specializing in physical product development with integrated software and IoT capabilities.
-Founded in 2017, they focus on transforming ideas into manufactured products through industrial design, mechanical engineering, and embedded systems.
+Founded in 2017, they focus on taking ideas through to manufactured products via industrial design, mechanical engineering, and embedded systems.

 Their expertise spans from concept sketches to mass production, with particular strength in robotics, medical devices, and consumer electronics that require both beautiful design and sophisticated engineering.